 Accommodation in Leh

-One of the most frequent questions I get asked is whether it will be a problem to find a place to stay in peak tourist season.
-Answer to this question is no. It doesn’t matter which month you travel in, you will never run in a situation where you arrive at Leh to find it completely booked.
 At the link below, I have put together a list of some good budget hotels that you can take a look at.
 I have not of course stayed at all of them.
-Some I have, few were recommended by friends or fellow travelers; rest I added after reading good reviews about them over the web.
+Some I have and others were recommended by friends or fellow travelers.
 Read Good Budget Hotels with contact details for names and contact details of some recommended hotels.

-Leh remains warm during daytime in summer, night are however still cold.
-Winters are harsh with temperature way below freezing point, during which the city is near abandoned as most of the population moves towards Srinagar or other places.
+Leh remains warm during daytime in summer, nights are however still cold.
+Winters are harsh with temperatures way below freezing point, during which the city is near abandoned as most of the population moves to lower areas.

 Leh is at an altitude of 3,524 meters (11,562 feet)